bdeckard92/dupUT/02-Lesson-Plans/17-CS/README.md

 ## Heads-Up

 * Next week, students will learn about NoSQL databases, specifically MongoDB.
 They'll use [Mongoose](https://mongoosejs.com/docs/) as their ODM, so be sure to familiarize yourself with both MongoDB and Mongoose before the next class.

-Students will learn how to deploy MongoDB applications to Heroku using MongoDB Atlas in their asynchronous lessons.
-But for more information, refer them to the supplemental guides on [Setting Up MongoDB Atlas](../../01-Class-Content/18-NoSQL/04-Supplemental/MongoAtlas-Setup.md) and [Deploying with Heroku and MongoDB Atlas](../../01-Class-Content/18-NoSQL/04-Supplemental/MongoAtlas-Deploy.md) at the end of this week's second virtual class.
+* Students will learn how to deploy MongoDB applications to Heroku using MongoDB Atlas in their asynchronous lessons.
+But for more information, refer them to the [Set Up MongoDB Atlas blog post](https://coding-boot-camp.github.io/full-stack/mongodb/how-to-set-up-mongodb-atlas) and [Deploy with Heroku and MongoDB Atlas blog post](https://coding-boot-camp.github.io/full-stack/mongodb/deploy-with-heroku-and-mongodb-atlas) on the Full-Stack Blog at the end of this week's second virtual class.

 ## Resources